containers/bootc/baseimage/README.md

   a hard requirement.
 It's not much, just an ostree configuration enabling composefs, plus the default `sysroot` directory (which may go away in the future) and the `ostree` symlink into `sysroot`.
+- [dracut](dracut): Default/basic dracut configuration; at the current
+  time this basically just enables ostree in the initramfs.